Skip to content

 Laura Kirkland, a 78-year-old retiree, answered her phone at 11 a.m. one Tuesday in August.
 The caller, who said his name was Alan Davis, told her he was a fraud specialist with her bank.
 He said someone had hacked her account and initiated an unauthorized transaction.

-planning for long-term care.
+This webinar provides strategies for managing the financial aspects of caregiving, including budgeting, accessing government benefits, and planning for long-term care.
 Participants will also learn how to prioritize their own financial future while fulfilling their caregiving responsibilities.

 When you die, you leave behind your estate.
 Your estate consists of your assets—all of your money, real estate, and worldly belongings.
 Your estate also includes your debts, expenses, and unpaid taxes.
 After you die, somebody must take charge of your estate and settle your affairs.
 This person will take your estate through probate, a court-supervised process that winds up your financial affairs after your death.
 The proceedings take place in the state where you were living at the time of your death.
 Owning property in more than one state can result in multiple probate proceedings.
 This is known as ancillary probate.